GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

    Use *qmode* in **-Q** to choose between a linear (**l**) or Gaussian (**g**) cumulative volume flux model.

+   By default we compute the exact cumulative and incremental values the seamounts specified.
+Append **+d** to instead approximate each incremental layer by a constant thickness disc.

 .. _-S:

 **-S**\ *scale*